just-buildsystem/justbuild/INSTALL.md

 ## Building `just` using an older version of `just-mr` and `just`

+If an older installation of `just` is already available, `just` can simply be built by
 ```sh
 just-mr build
 ```
+This is always guaranteed to work with the latest stable release of `just`.

 This will build `just` for Linux on the x86_64 architecture with a dynamic link dependency on glibc.